Jutland – lively cities, cultural highlights and wide-open nature

 The romantic myth of Skagen

 The romance and myth of the seaside town of Skagen owes much to the colony of 19th century Naturalist artists, known as the Skagen Painters, who were inspired not only by the “blue light of Skagen”, rendered by reflective sunlight, but also to the simple life of the humble fishing hamlets.
 The Skagen Museum is dedicated to the art of the Skagen Painters and this year hosts the largest-ever retrospective of the works of Norwegian-Danish artist Peder Severin Krøyer (4 May – 2 September 2012) – an exhibition first featured at the Hirschsprung Collection in Copenhagen in 2011.
 The artist’s wife, Marie Krøyer (born to German immigrants), was an accomplished artist in her own right whose art has gained renewed interest in recent years.
-Oscar-winning Danish director Bille August’s upcoming biopic The Passion of Marie, which is based on a best-selling biography by Anastassia Arnolds (1999), was shot in Skagen in 2011 and will premiere in November 2012.
+Oscar-winning Danish director Bille August’s biopic The Passion of Marie, which is based on a best-selling biography by Anastassia Arnolds (1999), was shot in Skagen in 2011 and premiered in November 2012.

 Where to stay

 Part of the Hotel Guldsmeden chain of boutique hotels in Denmark, the downtown hotel offers 27 charming rooms with Asian décor and a private garden.
 The hotel is certified with the Nordic eco-label.

 The only hotel in Aarhus ranked on Tripadvisor’s Traveller’s Choice 2012 list as one of Denmark’s trendiest establishments, Hotel Oasia features 65 rooms, six of which are furnished by leading Scandinavian designers, including Poul Kjærholm and Verner Panton.
 The downtown hotel is Green-key labelled.